Laser Safety Manual

 - To verify that the complete registration of required lasers is done properly and within the necessary time frame.

 The effectiveness of the University’s Laser Safety Program depends on the complete cooperation and commitment of all parties involved.
-These parties include DHS, the Principal Investigator (PI), Procurement Services, and the laser operators themselves.
+These parties include the Laboratory Services Department, the Principal Investigator (PI), Procurement Services, and the laser operators themselves.
 Although the PI is ultimately responsible for laser safety in the research area, each party in the laser safety program must assume individual responsibility for conducting procedures in the proper manner and according to established protocols.

 Laser Safety Officer (LSO) The LSO has the responsibility for the administration of the laser safety program.
 These responsibilities will focus primarily on monitoring facilities and conducting training.
 The LSO will also be responsible for the following: